-Kennedy Krieger has Advanced Life Support-certified medical staff members and nurses on-site 24 hours a day, seven days a week, with the equipment and processes in place to respond to medical emergencies.
+Kennedy Krieger has Pediatric Advanced Life Supportcertified staff on-site 24 hours a day, seven days a week, with the equipment and processes in place to respond to medical emergencies.

 Due to our proximity to and affiliation with The Johns Hopkins Hospital, we are able to admit patients with intensive, but stable medical needs, such as those requiring a ventilator for breathing.